dschnare/ioc-container/packages/ioc-container/README.md

 ## IocContainer#inject

-    inject(obj)
+    inject(obj, { deps })

 Attempts to inject the dependencies of the object.
 If the object is a function then the formal parameter names are used as dependency names when calling `resolve()`.
-For the return value of the function or objects, property names that have a value of `null` and are not prefixed with `_` are used as dependency names when calling `resolve()`.
 If a dependency cannot be found then an error is thrown.

+The optional `deps` parameter is an array of dependency names  that will be injected into the object.
+The order of the dependency names is important, since function arguments are injected first in the order they appear.
+Without this parameter, dependency names are inferred automatically by inspecting the formal parameter names of functions/constructors.
+Any dependency name that starts with `$` will have the value of the config key without the `$` prefix injected.
+This parameter is useful if your code is obfuscated.

 **Example:**